Skip to main content

 Research overview

-My primary research interests are in the history and anthropology of migration, regional politics, environment, materiality, and historical time.
-Geographically, I focus on the interconnections between Southern Italian, European, and Mediterranean worlds.
-Although I am trained and specialized in modern history, I have a growing interest in exploring topics that traverse temporal periods (especially from the mid-18th century to the present).
-I am also interested in theories of historical time, historical consciousness, temporality, approaches to understanding the past, and the philosophy and anthropology of history.
+My primary research interests are in the history and anthropology of migration, environment, agriculture, materiality, and historical time & temporality.
+Geographically, I focus on the interconnections between Italian, Southern European and Mediterranean worlds.
+Although I am trained and specialized in modern history, I am interested in exploring topics that traverse temporal periods (especially from the mid-18th century to the present).
+My research also focuses on approaches to understanding the past, the history of anthropology in Southern Italy, archival history & archivisation, and the philosophy and anthropology of history.

-My current book project examines how Italian subjects in and from Egypt (a population of roughly 55,000 on the eve of WWII) and the political actors around them anticipated, experienced, and remembered their departures from Egypt and arrivals in Italy.
-It traces the rise, collapse, and afterlives of Italian fascist imperialism and Egypt's decolonization by examining the formation and idea of a political community constituted by ‘Italians of Egypt (italiani d’Egitto)’ in the twentieth-century Mediterranean.
-On the conceptual level, my book explores how temporal regimes shaped, and continue to shape, geopolitical constellations and experiences of them.
-My scholarship builds on archival, oral-historical, and ethnographic research and writing which has been supported, at different stages, by a CES-Mellon Dissertation Fellowship, the Scuola Normale Superiore di Pisa, the Rome Prize in Modern Italian Studies, a Fulbright, and by the Rackham Graduate School at the University of Michigan.
+Migration at the End of Empire: Time and the Politics of Departure between Italy and Egypt (Cambridge University Press), my first book, examines how Italian subjects in and from Egypt (a population of roughly 55,000 on the eve of WWII) and the political actors around them anticipated, experienced, and remembered their departures from Egypt and arrivals in Italy.
+It traces the rise, collapse, and afterlives of Italian fascist imperialism and Egypt's decolonization by examining the formation and idea of a political community constituted by ‘Italians of Egypt (italiani d’Egitto)’ in the Mediterranean.
+On the conceptual level, Migration at the End of Empire explores how temporal regimes shaped, and continue to shape, geopolitical constellations and experiences of them.
+My scholarship builds on archival, oral-historical, and ethnographic research and writing.

-Since 2018, I have begun research on the social, political, and environmental conditions of depopulation in Southern Italy.
-Whereas the scale of my first book was determined by communities displaced across the Mediterranean, in this project local environs shape the analysis.
-In other words, I look towards the material places passed over or left behind in the history of migration, concentrating on the relationships between people and land in emptying towns and villages in Mediterranean Europe (i.e. from the landscape of la España vacía to Italy’s aree interne).
+In my new research, Depopulating Landscapes, I examine the social, political, and environmental conditions of depopulation in Calabria and more widely in Southern Italy since the late eighteenth century.
+Whereas the scale of my first book was determined by communities displaced across the Mediterranean, in this research local environs frame the analysis.
+In other words, I look towards the material places passed over or left behind in the history of migration by concentrating on the relationships between people and land in emptying towns and villages in Mediterranean Europe (i.e. from the landscapes of la España vacía to Italy’s aree interne).

 Research Centres and Institutes